aminrj/aminrj.github.io/_posts/2026-04-01-infostealer-agentic-killchain.md

 ---

-## Putting It Together: The Defender's Model
+## Putting it together: the defender's model

 ```
 ATTACK SURFACE MAP FOR AGENTIC AI SYSTEMS